mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 2. Snapshots and Interpolation
 3. State Synchronization

 After the talk, I published an [article series](https://gafferongames.com/post/introduction_to_networked_physics/) that goes into more depth into topics like bandwidth optimization and delta-encoding.
 I even got into a friendly [network compression rivalry](https://gafferongames.com/post/snapshot_compression/) with some programmer friends, who in the end, totally kicked my ass.
-For example, see Fabian Giesen's [entry](https://github.com/rygorous/gaffer_net), which I think beat my best effort by around 25%, and I don't even think he worked that hard.
+For example, see Fabian Giesen's [entry](https://github.com/rygorous/gaffer_net), which I think beat my best effort by around 25%, and I don't think he even worked that hard.

 But while my talk and articles were well received, afterwards I was slightly unsatisfied.
 Due to time available for my GDC talk (just one hour), and how deep I went into details in the article series, I was only able to focus on one small aspect of the problem: how to synchronize a simulation running on one machine, so it can be _viewed_ on another.

 Crucially, what I felt was missing was a discussion of _latency hiding_.
 How multiple players can interact with a physics simulation, while feeling that their interactions are lag free.
 Of course many other things were also missing such as a discussion of network topology: client/server vs. peer-to-peer, dedicated vs. integrated servers.
 Also missing was discussion of _network models_.
 For example, client/server with client-side prediction, vs. distributed simulation (authority scheme), vs. GGPO style deterministic lockstep.

-Since giving this talk, I've had many people ask me questions along these lines, and I've always wished I could write another article series or give another talk on the subject...
+Since giving this talk, many people have asked me questions along these lines, and I've always wished I could write another article series or give another talk on the subject...

 # A New Hope